 The TIE Defender was initially received with much rejoicing by the subset of Imperial players who hate TIE Fighters.
 The TIE Defender "solves" a lot of the TIE Fighter problems by being much more durable (twice the hull!), its attack dice aren't as dependent on exploiting Swarm, and adds some flexibility in being able to attack ships due to Bomber.
-To some extent the TIE Defender is still made for these particular players, as it largely ignores a lot of the Imperial squadron design philosophy by presenting a squadron that's great to decent at everything.
+To some extent the TIE Defender is still made for these particular players, as it largely ignores a lot of the Imperial squadron design philosophy by presenting a squadron that's great to okay at everything.
 So why not just take tons of Defenders in every list?

 The answer is "Defenders are really expensive."
 Every TIE Fighter ace is the same cost or cheaper than a generic TIE Defender squadron.
 If you're looking to handle your anti-squadron needs, a pair of TIE Fighters will produce an average of just under 4 damage (assuming both are using Swarm, reduce the average by 0.5 for each one that's not using Swarm), whereas a single TIE Defender will produce an average of 2.5 damage against squadrons.
-The TIE Defender's black dice against squadrons are something of a mixed bag - they're much better at producing damage than blue dice (75% of the time versus 50% of the time) but they can't produce accuracy icons, which can be problematic against ace squadrons, particularly those with a scatter token.
+The TIE Defender's black dice against squadrons are something of a mixed bag - they're much better at producing damage than blue dice (75% of the time versus 50% of the time) but they can't produce accuracy icons, which can be problematic against ace squadrons with a scatter token.
 Even the same two TIE Fighters will produce 1 average damage against a ship whereas the Defender averages out to 0.75 damage against ships.

 Of course this isn't to say it's all downsides.
 The 6 hull of a Defender allows it to keep attacking at full efficiency when one of our example TIE Fighters has already been destroyed and also gives the Defender a lot less trouble against enemy flak.
 The 5 speed can let it get in the first punch against other fast squadrons like YT-2400s, opposing TIE Fighters, and E-Wings.
 By concentrating the offensive resources into fewer squadrons, squadron commands are spent more efficiently on TIE Defenders and those squadron command resolutions as a group will be more powerful (an ISD sending 4 TIE Defenders against enemy squadrons in one activation will do more damage than if it had sent 4 TIE FIghters, for example).
 I simply wanted to make it clear early on that TIE Defenders have their merits, but dreams of never using TIE Fighters or TIE Bombers again because of the clear superiority of TIE Defenders often meet cold hard reality fairly quickly.
-Effectively with TIE Defenders you're trading off raw damage potential and more deployments with your cheaper more specialized squadrons for more individually powerful and flexible squadron activations at in most cases a higher speed.
+Effectively with TIE Defenders you're trading off raw damage potential and more deployments with your cheaper more specialized squadrons for more individually powerful and flexible squadron activations with higher speed squadrons.

 So in what circumstances should you consider using TIE Defenders over other options?
 There's two basic methods that come to mind: